CDN

 How the Framework is being developed

-In 2015, CDN carried out another study assessing 50% of published cultural plans of Victorian councils against the principles of this Framework, to understand how consistently these ideas were already being incorporated in planning processes (Dunphy & Yazgin, 2015).
+In 2015, CDN carried out another study assessing 50% of published cultural plans of a sample of councils against the principles of this Framework, to understand how consistently these ideas were already being incorporated in planning processes (Dunphy & Yazgin, 2015).
 Findings indicated that no existing plan conformed to all principles, and the majority applied no more than two of the principles.
 Aspects of plans least compatible with the Framework were setting of objectives, where activities were often confused with objectives, and theory of change, with few plans showing a logical relationship between choice of activities and outcomes being sought to address objectives.
 Thus, this study indicated that these principles were not yet commonly applied in cultural development planning, and indicated where areas of challenge lay, so that future professional development and resources on planning could be targeted appropriately.

 For more information: